 - Factories with industrial vibration, humidity, light, electricity, machinery performance, and other sensors.

-- Warehouses with temperature sensors in cold storages.
+- Warehouses with temperature sensors in cold storage.
 The options are endless, just find where to install a sensor.

 2. “The Internet” is a wireless network where these things interact with each other – receive and send the information, or manage equipment, e.g. turn it on/off, change operation modes, and much more.

-What you see in the Internet of Things?
+What do you see in the Internet of Things?